Encrypt Drives Using LUKS on Oracle Linux

 Introduction

-In this lab, we'll focus on the front-end tools to encrypt a device using LUKS, which utilizes the dm-crypt module from the device mapper support included with the Linux Kernel.
+In this tutorial, we'll focus on the front-end tools to encrypt a device using LUKS, which utilizes the dm-crypt module from the device mapper support included with the Linux Kernel.

 Objectives